lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 Process new data in your bucket using a datapool
 ------------------------------------------------
-You probably get new raw data from time to time added to your bucket.
-In our case we added 4 more street videos to the bucket.
+Over time you most likely will be receiving new raw data from your various sources and add these to your cloud storage bucket.
+In our case we added 4 additional street videos to the bucket.
 The new raw data might include samples which should be added to your dataset in the Lightly Platform, so you want to add a subset of them to your dataset.